hashicorp/consul/website/source/docs/guides/acl.html.md

 2. The datacenter listing operation of the
 [Catalog API](/api/catalog.html#list-datacenters) similarly exposes the names of known Consul datacenters, and does not allow modification of any state.

+3. The [connect CA roots endpoint](/api/connect/ca.html#list-ca-root-certificates) exposes just the public TLS certificate which other systems can used to verify the TLS connection with Consul.

 Constructing rules from these policies is covered in detail in the [Rule Specification](#rule-specification) section below.